 Prior to this offering, there has been no public market for our common stock.
-We intend to apply to list our common stock on the NASDAQ Global Market under the symbol "KALA."
+Our common stock has been approved for listing on the NASDAQ Global Select Market under the symbol "KALA."

 We are an emerging growth company as that term is used in the Jumpstart Our Business Startups Act of 2012 and, as such, have elected to comply with certain reduced public company reporting requirements for this prospectus and future filings.